Polsky Urologic Cancer Institute Research Award

 All proposals will be reviewed by the Polsky Urologic Cancer Institute Scientific Review Committee.
 The members of this committee are scientists and physician-scientists with demonstrated excellence in urologic cancer research and clinical trials.
 Proposals will be evaluated for scientific merit, potential impact on the field of urologic oncology, qualifications of the research team, and alignment with the goals and activities of the Polsky Urologic Cancer Institute.

-Applications are due by June 1, 2020, and should be submitted electronically as a single PDF file to firstname.lastname@example.org.
+We are not accepting applications at this time.
+The next funding cycle will begin in September 2022.
+Applications should be submitted electronically as a single PDF file to email@example.com.

 A complete application includes: